-Wide beaches scattered with shells ensure a classic vacation that the kids will remember forever; there is no public access to the beach but Duck residents and vacation renters enjoy access.
+Wide beaches scattered with shells are a kid favorite, and while there is no public access to the beach here, Duck vacation house renters enjoy access.

-Water sports include kayaking and jet skiing, and music lovers will tap their toes to the annual free Duck Jazz Festival in October.
-Great restaurants and shopping along the Duck Trail and an old-fashioned boardwalk through Duck Town Park add to the joys of a vacation in this family-friendly resort.
+Music lovers will tap their toes at the annual free Duck Jazz Festival in October.
+Kayak or jet ski during the day, then head out to great restaurants and shopping along the Duck Trail and the old-fashioned boardwalk through Duck Town Park.

 Above: Sunrise.
 Outer Banks, NC